mindspore-ai/docs/docs/faq/source_en/supported_features.md

 <font size=3>**Q: Can you introduce the dedicated data processing framework?**</font>

 A: MindData provides the heterogeneous hardware acceleration function for data processing.
-The high-concurrency data processing pipeline supports NPUs, GPUs, and CPUs.
-The CPU usage is reduced by 30%.
+The high-concurrency data processing `pipeline` supports `NPU`, `GPU` and `CPU`.
+The `CPU` usage is reduced by 30%.
 For details, see [Optimizing Data Processing](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/optimize_data_processing.html).

 <br/>

 <font size=3>**Q: What is the MindSpore IR design concept?**</font>

-A: Function expression: All expressions are functions, and differentiation and automatic parallel analysis are easy to implement without side effect. `JIT compilation capability`: The graph-based IR, control flow dependency, and data flow are combined to balance the universality and usability. `Turing-complete IR`: More flexible syntaxes are provided for converting `Python`, such as recursion.
+A: Function expression: All expressions are functions, and differentiation and automatic parallel analysis are easy to implement without side effect. `JIT` compilation capability: The graph-based IR, control flow dependency, and data flow are combined to balance the universality and usability.
+Turing-complete IR: More flexible syntaxes are provided for converting `Python`, such as recursion.

 <br/>